 Available Funding for Researchers

 The CISSM is currently funding 2 projects in sleep health.
-One focuses on children with asthma, and the other is looking at an intervention with older adults who have osteoarthritis.
+Two projects are completed – one on children with asthma, and the other looking at an intervention with older adults with osteoarthritis.

 In June of 2018, 2 projects began – one to test the feasibility and estimate the efficacy of a novel online mindfulness meditation intervention to help pregnant women with a history of depression to self-manage sleep, and the other will develop and test the usability of a technology-based sleep intervention that provides parents with the necessary tools (self-efficacy, motivation, activation) to set goals, problem solve, and improve sleep in young children with juvenile idiopathic arthritis (JIA).